 - Using Catalog Functions

-The following features are not available in this release of the ODBC driver on Linux:
+The following features are not available in this release of the ODBC driver on macOS and Linux:

-- profiling ODBC driver performance, discussed in SQLSetConnectAttr, the following performance-related connection attributes:
+- Profiling ODBC driver performance, discussed in SQLSetConnectAttr, and the following performance-related connection attributes:

-- Not supported: the SQL_CUR_USE_ODBC value of the SQL_ATTR_ODBC_CURSORS attribute of the SQLSetConnectAttr function.
+- The SQL_CUR_USE_ODBC value of the SQL_ATTR_ODBC_CURSORS attribute of the SQLSetConnectAttr function.

 SQLCHAR data must be UTF-8.
 SQLWCHAR data must be UTF-16LE (Little Endian).

-There is a text-encoding conversion difference between Windows and the iconv library on Linux.
-Text data that is encoded in codepage 1255 (Hebrew) has one code point (0xCA) that behaves differently on the two platforms.
-Converting to Unicode on Windows produces a UTF-16 code point of 0x05BA.
-Converting to Unicode on Linux produces a UTF-16 code point of 0x00CA.
-Code point 0xCA in codepage 1255 is not defined to be a character.
-An application should not include logic that uses the (undefined) code point 0xCA.
+There is a text-encoding conversion difference between Windows and several versions of the iconv library on Linux and macOS.
+Text data that is encoded in codepage 1255 (Hebrew) has one code point (0xCA) that behaves differently upon conversion.
+Converting this character to Unicode on Windows produces a UTF-16 code point of 0x05BA.
+Converting to Unicode on macOS and Linux with libiconv versions earlier than 1.15 produces a UTF-16 code point of 0x00CA.

 When UTF-8 multibyte characters or UTF-16 surrogates are split across SQLPutData buffers, it results in data corruption.
 Use buffers for streaming SQLPutData that do not end in partial character encodings.

 You can make a dedicated administrator connection (DAC) using SQL Server authentication and host,port.
 A member of the Sysadmin role first needs to discover the DAC port.
-For example, if the DAC port were 33000 you could connect to it with sqlcmd as follows:
+See Diagnostic Connection for Database Administrators to discover how.
+For example, if the DAC port were 33000, you could connect to it with

 sqlcmd –U <user> -P <pwd> -S <host>,33000